 War Vet Loses His Freedom On An Orange County Bus

 Kenneth Bertsch thought he had faced his toughest battles in the skies above Vietnam.
 The war hero had survived roughly 200 missions searching for enemy hideouts.
 Later, at age 59, Kenneth battled his way back from a stroke that had paralyzed the right side of his body.
-He celebrated the end rehab by driving his wife Lynn on a cross-country road trip.
+He celebrated the end of rehab by driving his wife Lynn on a cross-country road trip.

 “He said sell the house and buy an RV, Lynn said.
 “So we bought an RV.
 We went around and all over.”

 Even a hip replacement, at age 74, couldn’t keep Kenneth down.
-He learned to walk with a cane and often took Orange County buses, driving his motorized scooter up the bus ramp.
+He learned to walk with a cane and he often took Orange County buses, driving his motorized scooter up the bus ramp.